barretg/hl1-anniversary-ap/apworld/half_life/docs/setup_en.md

 from it through `fallback_dir "valve"`.
 Removing the mod is deleting one folder, and the client's `/uninstall` does exactly that.

-> **Early days.** This is playable but has not had a full run-through.
-Expect
-> rough edges past the first few missions, and see `docs/PORT_PLAN.md` in the
-> repository for what has been confirmed working and what has not.

 ## Installing

 1. Put the apworld in `<Archipelago>/custom_worlds/`.